stv0g/xilinx-hw-server-docker/README.md

 # - OR -

-# Run the hw_server with docker-compose (copy the docker-compose.yml toyour working dir first)
+# Run the hw_server with docker-compose (copy the docker-compose.yml to your working dir first)
 docker-compose up -d
 ```

-### Optional: An exmple how to permanetly enable x86_64 docker support
+### Optional: An example how to permanently enable x86_64 Docker support

-- create a shellscript containing aptman/qus command, e. g. `echo "docker run --rm --privileged aptman/qus -s -- -p x86_64" > /usr/local/bin/docker_x86_x64.sh`
+- Create a Shellscript containing aptman/qus command, e. g. `echo "docker run --rm --privileged aptman/qus -s -- -p x86_64" > /usr/local/bin/docker_x86_x64.sh`
-- register the shell script with `crontab -e` ... and add the line `@reboot sh /usr/local/bin/docker_x86_x64.sh`
+- Register the shell script with `crontab -e` ... and add the line `@reboot sh /usr/local/bin/docker_x86_x64.sh`

-The above steps in conjunction with the docker resart policy will make your hw_server start whenever your RaspberryPi is powered on.
+The above steps in conjunction with the docker restart policy will make your hw_server start whenever your RaspberryPi is powered on.

 ## Building your own image